Thursday, March 16, 2006

 Die fŸnf restituierten Klimt-Bilder, die am Dienstag in die USA verschickt

 worden sind, werden von 4.
 April bis 30.
-Juni im Los Angeles County Museum
+Juni im Los Angeles County

 of Art zu sehen sein.